Xpress Dental: Your Qualified Emergency Dentist

 - Control the situation: If you are bleeding profusely, it is critical to keep the bleeding to a minimum.
 Use clean gauze, cloth, or a handkerchief and bite down to apply pressure.
 You can take Tylenol or ibuprofen for the pain.

 - Give us a call: Even if the injury occurred after-hours, you can leave a message with our office.
-We can get you in to see us within 24 hours of your injury.
+We can get you in to see us for your injury.
 We use digital x-rays to get a clear picture of the damage.

 What Do I Do If I Have a Chipped or Cracked Tooth?

 Chipped and cracked teeth aren’t always an emergency, even if they hurt.
 In many cases, an emergency room visit isn’t necessary.
 If you chip or crack one or more of your teeth, the first step is to evaluate the situation closely.
 Take a look at your teeth in the mirror.
 If considerable blood loss accompanies the injury, then it constitutes an emergency.
 If you’re not bleeding, you should still take note of the condition of your teeth.
 Also, we understand the pain associated with even a minor tooth injury.
 We suggest ibuprofen or Tylenol until we can get you in to see us.
 Both over-the-counter pain relievers are effective at reducing chipped and cracked tooth-related pain.

 What Does a Toothache Mean and How Do I Stop It?